 Laponiatjuottjudus considers itself a tentative management, trying out new ways to bring the decisions as close as possible to those whom it concerns.
 It is a management based on local participation and a shared responsibility for the World Heritage Site.
 During the work to develop modern management of Laponia it was emphasised that Laponia should be managed with a holistic perspective, a sustainable perspective and a developmental perspective.

-Laponiatjuottjudus manages Laponia until December 2014.
-During this trial period an evaluation is being carried out.
+Laponiatjuottjudus manages Laponia until December 2022.
 The long-term ambition is to make Laponiatjuottjudus a more permanent entity.

 The objective of the management: